FrezeSteve/MyPersonalBlog/README.md

 2. In the react folder in the terminal run `npm install` to install the node modules
 3. Run `npm start` to serve your react app on a local server
-4. In the flask folder in the terminal run run `pip3 install -r requirements.txt` to install python modules
+4. In the flask folder in the terminal run `pip3 install -r requirements.txt` to install python modules
  5. Change the necessary configurations in the .env file
  6. Run `flask db init` and also